Cycling South Africa: the complete guide and itinerary (40k words!)

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-cycling camping south africa
+bikepacking south africa

 There is no shortage of sleeping solutions in South Africa, hotels and guest houses are everywhere, and even campsites are easy to find, especially along the coast.

-Furthermore, South Africa is the country where up to now we have found more hospitality from the locals through WarmShowers and Couchsurfing but also simply asking to mount the tent in someone’s property or being directly invited to local people’s houses.
+Furthermore, South Africa is a country where up to now we have found more hospitality from the locals through WarmShowers and Couchsurfing but also simply asking to mount the tent in someone’s property or being directly invited to local people’s houses.

 There’s a fact though to be kept in mind, South Africa is a big and sparsely populated country, sometimes there are big distances between towns and not all of these have accommodation available.

 You might be forced to ride longer than expected or find a place to wild camp anyway.
-Asking permission to the locals is always the best practice in our humble opinion, be a cycle tourer don’t be a criminal.
+Asking permission from the locals is always the best practice in our humble opinion, be a cycle tourer don’t be a criminal.

 If you want a list of sites that offer free accommodation this article.
 Check also this list of volunteering websites based on “help exchange“.